-Similar to FHA and VA mortgages, the U.S. Department of Agriculture (USDA) offers a program to provide loans to people with low-to-moderate income.
+Like FHA and VA mortgages, the U.S. Department of Agriculture (USDA) offers a program to provide loans to lower-income people.
 The home you want to purchase must be in an eligible area to qualify.
 If it is and you meet income qualifications, it’s an excellent option since there’s no down payment requirement.

-This could be an excellent option if you have low or moderate income and are looking to purchase a home in a qualifying rural area.
+This could be an excellent option if you have a low or moderate income and want to purchase a home in a qualifying rural area.
 A USDA loan can also help if you don’t have a lot in your savings account or your credit score doesn’t hit the mark.

-Pros: Unlike a traditional loan, you are not required to pay back the amount of the loan in monthly installments.
-Instead, the loan plus interest will be due when you sell the house or at the end of the agreed upon loan period.
+- Unlike a traditional loan, you are not required to pay back the amount of the loan in monthly installments.
+Instead, the loan plus interest will be due when you sell the house or at the end of the agreed-upon loan period.